 Diversity Factor = (Original EIM Area Requirement) / Σ(Original BAA Requirement of all BAAs in the EIM Area)

 Designated interval(s) in which an EIM BAA(s) experienced a contingency event will be published on OASIS.

-For EIM Entities that represent multiple EIM Entity BAAs, the functionality described above is also supported at the each BAA; therefore, the contingency signal will specify either the EIM Entity BAA or the EIM Entity BAA group.
+For EIM Entities that represent multiple EIM Entity BAAs, the functionality described above is supported for the individual BAA.